 The U.S. government and a number of non-governmental organizations (NGOs) such as Human Rights Watch have been critical of Vietnam's restrictions on workers' rights.
 There is a general recognition that Vietnam has made significant improvements in its labor laws, but that local government enforcement and business compliance remain ongoing problems.
-The State Department's 2011 human rights report on Vietnam singled out problems with suppression of independent labor unions, failure to enforce laws governing the right to organize, forced or compulsory labor, child labor, and unacceptable working conditions.
+The State Department's 2013 human rights report on Vietnam singled out problems with suppression of independent labor unions, failure to enforce laws governing the right to organize, forced or compulsory labor, child labor, and unacceptable working conditions.51 is supposed to organize a union within six months of the establishment of any new business, regardless of its ownership-state, foreign, or private.

 Workers in Vietnam have the legal right to collective bargaining.
 At present, all labor unions in Vietnam must be a member of the Vietnam General Confederation of Labor (VGCL).
-The VGCL is supposed to organize a union within six months of the establishment of any new business, regardless of its ownership-state, foreign, or private.
-Human Rights Watch has also raised concern about the ability of Vietnamese workers to call an official strike, especially at state-owned enterprises (SOEs).57
+The VGCL